 Some people with ME/CFS have frequent sore throats and enlarged glands in the neck – possibly due to on-going immune system activation.

 Acute sore throats are normally caused by viral infections – so antibiotics are not usually prescribed.
 Simple self-help approaches such as drinking plenty of warm fluids (eg a glycerine, honey and lemon mixture), sucking soft pastilles, and using a throat spray if this helps, are often the most effective forms of treatment.

 When sore throats are more frequent and involve tonsillitis as well, removal of the tonsils may need to be considered.
 Any persistent swelling of a lymph gland, or group of lymph glands, needs to be checked by your doctor.

-The three parts in this short series of blogs can be found at the following links:
+The three parts in this ME Association symptom management guide can be found at the following links: